KunvarAbhishek/Portfolio-Builder-No-Code/README.md

+**IMPORTANT:** All rights to this project, including its ideas and implementation, are copyright to Abhishek Gupta.
+Any use of this project or its ideas without explicit permission from the Abhishek Gupta is strictly prohibited and may result in serious consequences.

 # Portfolio Builder with No-Code

 This project is a **No-Code Portfolio Builder** designed to help users create professional portfolios and resumes effortlessly, without any prior coding experience.
 The application is built with **Node.js, MongoDB, HTML, CSS, and JavaScript** and allows users to choose from six different pre-designed templates, customize their details, and instantly download the portfolio or resume in a zip file format.
 It also offers a resume-building feature that downloads resumes in PDF format.